 The Samsung Q60T has an okay color volume.
 It can produce dark, saturated colors due to its high contrast ratio but struggles a bit with brighter colors.

 The gradient handling is decent.
-There's banding in almost all colors, with blue being slightly better.
+There's banding in almost all colors, although blue isn't too bad.
 Setting Noise Reduction to 'Auto' helps a bit, but it can't completely smooth out banding.

 We don't expect VA panels to experience permanent image retention, as the VA panel in our long-term test appears immune.